Black Interfaith Fellowship

 Overview

-The Black Interfaith Fellowship aims to cultivate and support emerging Black leaders from diverse religious identities.
-Fellows will be selected from Georgetown’s undergraduate student body to engage the resources of Campus Ministry and the broader university community and leverage the strengths of interfaith organizing and community-building.
+The Black Interfaith Fellowship cultivates emerging leaders who are navigating the intersections of race, faith, and justice.
+Rooted in the distinctive experiences of Black students within American religious communities, the fellowship brings together students from diverse traditions to study, build community, and develop the leadership capacities needed to advance racial justice within and across religious institutions.Fellows will be selected from Georgetown’s undergraduate student body to engage the resources of Campus Ministry and the broader university community and leverage the strengths of interfaith organizing and community-building.
 Fellows will be provided opportunities to study, reflect, and engage together on issues of racial diversity and inclusion in their own and other religious traditions with an interfaith network of peers and advisors.
 They will develop a professional network with mentors in Campus Ministry and other departments from their own and other traditions through site visits, interviews, and pastoral conversations.
 At the end of the year, fellows will complete a project — either individually or in partnership — that reflects their learning over the course of the year, whether a written or creative project, or an educational, advocacy, dialogue, or other program for Georgetown students.

 This fellowship has been established in recognition of the systemic obstacles to Black leadership formation in many American religious communities, including Georgetown’s.
-It reflects Campus Ministry’s commitment to work together across our religious differences for racial justice, and its desire to uphold Black voices in leading our communities forward.
+It reflects Campus Ministry’s commitment to work together across our religious differences for racial justice, and its desire to uphold marginalized voices in leading our communities forward.

 This fellowship takes place over a full academic year and is not compatible with plans to graduate early or study abroad.
 Fellows must commit to being on campus for both the fall and spring semesters.
 Preference will be given to sophomores and juniors.